Skip to content

 5. Create an OpenShift app from the image and expose it to the internet

-8. Edit the top-level 'env' section as marked with '🖊️' if the defaults are not suitable for your project.
+Edit the top-level env section as marked with '🖊️' in the openshift.yml file if the default values are not suitable for your project.

 GitHub Actions Successfully Complete